Annapolis Junction, Maryland: Post Civil War

 In the age of rail, presidential sightings were common in town.
-In June 1867, President Andrew Johnson met with Maryland Governor Andrew Swan at Annapolis Junction where he received the resolutions of the Maryland Constitutional Convention.
+In June 1867, President Andrew Johnson met with Maryland Governor Thomas Swann at Annapolis Junction where he received the resolutions of the Maryland Constitutional Convention.

 In 1867, the First Regiment of the Lincoln Zouaves Corps de Afrique held a political rally at Annapolis Junction with 400 musketmen listening to radical speeches from J.J Stewart, Judge Bond, and others.

 On June 12, 1869, a northbound train struck a wandering cow at Annapolis Junction, derailing and injuring 30 passengers.
 The train was a night express carrying President Ulysses S. Grant, his wife, and the Secretary of Treasury George S. Boutwell, who all escaped uninjured.

 On 29 November 1871, the Annapolis Junction post office moved to the Howard County side of the railroad tracks.

 In May, 1899, The National Junior Republic was founded as an institution for troubled 15- to 20-year-olds.
 By 1914, the facility housed 44 inmates.
 By 1924, the site was abandoned and overgrown.